B’nai Mitzvah Siddur Preparation

 Megan can help you with customizing your siddur.
 Below are sources for some of the information you will need to make the siddur your own!

-1. To obtain your TORAH and HAFTARAH PORTIONS (in Hebrew and English), click here.
+1. Scroll down page OR Click link below to obtain your TORAH and HAFTARAH PORTIONS (in Hebrew and English)

-3. To find your HEBREW B'NAI MITZVAH DATE, click here.
-(Be sure to check the "After sunset" box if it is an havdalah event.)
+3. Click link below to find your HEBREW B’NAI MITZVAH DATE.
+(Be sure to check the “After sunset” box if it is an havdalah event.)

-4. If you have questions about the TRANSLITERATION and/or CAPITALIZATION of Hebrew words, click here.
+4. Click link below if you have questions about the TRANSLITERATION and/or CAPITALIZATION of Hebrew words.